intro-graphics-master/a2_s19/README.md

 What you have done is prepared an edge of this shape for "flat shading".
 Flat shading produces sharp, crisp visible seams on geometry.
 It is often done by making data values (like color) differ across the seam as you approach the same point from different sides (different triangle faces).
 Here we are providing points (vertices) to our data structure that have identical positions but different color.

-Flat shading can be an inherent property of how a shape is defined.
-We'll need it for making shapes appear sharp for lighting.
-Then we'll need it again when we want to wrap image files (textures) around our shapes, wherever we want the image file to have a seam (such as where another image should meet it at an edge without any smearing).
+Flat shading can be an inherent property of how a shape is defined, just by setting up the triangles to not necessarily alias to the same data values when points overlap.
+We'll need this later for making shapes appear to have sharp edges when lighting.
+Then we'll need it again when we want to wrap images (textures) around our shapes, wherever we want the image file to have a seam (such as where another image should meet it at an edge without any smearing).

 ### Part 3 (Extra credit):